Map of Australia, showing location of Broome and the cruise in relation to Perth and the rest of Australia:

 Our exploration of Hidden Island culminated in a landing at Silica Beach - with incredibly white, dazzling, squeaky sand:

-Today, Monday, we've anchored off Bigge Island (aka Wuyurru), off the Kimberley Coast (this is as far North and West as we go on this trip).
+Today, Monday, we've anchored off Bigge Island (aka Wuyurru), off the Kimberley Coast (this is as far North and East as we go on this trip).
 This is part of the Bonaparte Archipelago.
 Although it is one of the bigger islands, its name has nothing to do with that - it was named after someone who did a review of the NSW Colony in the early days - explorers do like to curry favour with influential people that way, don't they!?

 We landed via Zodiacs (very different beach from Silica Beach), and went for a walk (in the stifling heat - though there was a lovely breeze at times).
 Saw evidence of turtles, Monjons (the smallest rock wallaby), spinifex ants, etc; the main attraction was Aboriginal rock art - some of Wandjina Dreamtime (painted by Wunambal people), some of First Contact (possibly the Dutch looking for water - there are rowlocks on their boat).